Authentication

 orsessionStorage

-- No hardcoded tokens: Never store sensitive API keys or tokens in Nordcraft.
-Just store keys that are safe to store in a browser.
+Do not store sensitive API keys or tokens in Nordcraft.
+Only store keys that are safe to store in a browser.
+Your back-end service provider documentation will advise you on which keys are safe to store, and which keys should not be exposed in browser environments.